reconilyas/web-fundamentals-notes/Web-Fundamentals/How-the-Web-Works.md

 ## Cookies

-Cookies are small pieces of data stored by the browser and sent with HTTP requests.
+Cookies are small pieces of data stored in the browser and sent with every request.

-They help websites remember users and maintain sessions.

 Example:

-1. The user logs in with a username and password.
+1. User logs in.
-2. The server verifies the credentials.
+2. Server verifies credentials.
-3. The server creates a session.
+3. Server creates a session.
-4. The browser stores a session ID in a cookie.
+4. Browser stores the session ID inside a cookie.
-5. Future requests include the cookie to identify the user.
+5. Future requests include the cookie.

 ---

+## Cookie Attributes

+- Secure
+- HttpOnly
+- SameSite
+- Expires
+- Max-Age

+---

-# Sessions
+## Sessions

-A session is a server-side mechanism used to maintain a user's state after authentication.
+A session is server-side storage that keeps track of authenticated users.

-The server stores session information and connects it to a session ID.
+The browser stores only the Session ID.

 ---